SATISFACTORY ACADEMIC PROGRESS

 • Graduating students with 6+ credit hours may qualify with enrollment in UNIV 4AA0 (Achieve the Creed)

-• Can be used for Auburn-led or exchange study abroad programs (must earn 12+ Auburn credit hours)
+• Can be used for Auburn faculty-led study abroad or exchange program (must earn 12+ Auburn credit hours)

 • Applies only to your first undergraduate degree